Alfentanil use while Breastfeeding

 When used epidurally or intravenously during labor or for a short time immediately postpartum, amounts of alfentanil ingested by the neonate are small and would not be expected to cause any adverse effects in breastfed infants.
-Alfentanil is highly protein bound which should result in less transfer to breastmilk compared to other opiates; however, because there is no published experience with repeated doses of intravenous alfentanil during established lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
-If alfentanil is required by the mother, it is not a reason to discontinue breastfeeding, but once the mother's milk comes in, it is best to limit maternal intake and to supplement analgesia with a nonnarcotic analgesic if necessary.
+Alfentanil is highly protein bound which should result in less transfer to breastmilk than other opiates; however, because there is no published experience with repeated doses of intravenous alfentanil during established lactation, other agents may be preferred, especially while nursing a newborn or preterm infant.
+Once the mother's milk comes in, it is best to provide pain control with a nonnarcotic analgesic and limit maternal intake of alfentanil to a few days with careful monitoring.
 If the baby shows signs of increased sleepiness (more than usual), difficulty breastfeeding, breathing difficulties, or limpness, a physician should be contacted immediately.

 The oral bioavailability of alfentanil is 43% in adults.
 Therapeutic blood levels of 100 to 300 mcg/L after intravenous administration have been reported in adults.
 The usual intravenous dosage of alfentanil for neonates and infants is 5 to 20 mcg/kg initially followed by 20 to 30 mcg/kg/hour.
 Alfentanil is hepatically metabolized to inactive metabolites.